ejayynt/sterling-oak-ddq/README.md

 The problem is simple: compliance teams receive long, structured questionnaires and need to answer each question using approved internal documentation.
 Doing this manually means opening 3-8 policy documents and hunting for the right paragraph for every single question.
 Sterling Oak DDQ Automator does that automatically.

 Here's how it works:
-- You upload your internal reference documents (policy files, compliance docs, operational guidelines) — the system chunks them and creates vector embeddings using Mistral's embedding API
+- You upload your internal reference documents (`.docx`, `.pdf`, or `.txt` — policy files, compliance docs, operational guidelines) — the system chunks them and creates vector embeddings using Mistral's embedding API
 - Each user's embeddings are stored separately, so there's full data isolation between accounts
 - When you upload a questionnaire (.docx with a two-column table), it parses out each question and runs a KNN similarity search against your reference chunks
 - The top matching chunks get passed to Mistral's LLM, which generates a concise, professional answer using only that context